huksley/rundeck-winexec-plugin/README.txt

 Executes using j-interop library, svcctl RPC calls.
 All java, works everythere.

 Installs service on remote Windows host for execution, which responds on 1989 (by default) port for HTTP commands.
 Removes services on shutdown.
+Checked on Windows 2003 SP2 EE, Windows 2008.

 ====== BUILDING